archita2810/archita2810/README.md

 ## I'm an enthusiastic programmer and a curious learner!

-- 📚 I am currently pursing Masters in Computer Science
+- 🔭 I am currently pursing Masters in Computer Science
 - ✍️ Recently started to write tech blogs on: https://medium.com/@ArchitaJoshi
+- 💬 Ask me about Java, C, C++
+-  📫 How to reach me: architajoshi1970@gmail.com

 <!--
 ### Connect with me: